 by the numbers

-- The average width is 300 feet across with an average depth of about 20 feet.
+The average width is 300ft across with an average depth of about 20ft.

-- The Colorado irrigates around 4 million acres of farmland and has transformed 3.4 million acres of desert land into cities and recreational playgrounds.
+The Colorado has transformed 3.4 million acres of desert land into cities and recreational playgrounds.

 Don’t let this river flow by without letting it be a part of your stay.